lookatthem-tech/jekyll-project-03/pages/ApiDev/ErrorLogging.md

 <p>You can set this Application Insights log level value to a different value than you set for LogFileLogLevel to configure different levels of logging for Application Insights and for the log file on the device.</p>
 </li>

-<li>If you need to change the preconfigured level of logging, change the values to other standard debugging level values, such as:
+<li><p>If you need to change the preconfigured level of logging, change the values to other standard debugging level values, such as:</p>

 <ul>
 <li>Information</li>